 Part of the process of overcoming these habitual, or besetting, sins is in recognizing the transformation that has indeed taken place within the believer.
 Paul writes, “So you also must consider yourselves dead to sin and alive to God in Christ Jesus” (Romans 6:11).
-When Paul says, “consider yourselves dead to sin,” he is telling us to remember that in coming to Christ, the power of sin has been broken in our lives.
+When Paul says, “Consider yourselves dead to sin,” he is telling us to remember that, in coming to Christ, the power of sin has been broken in our lives.
 He uses the metaphor of slavery to make this point.
 We were at one time slaves to sin, but now we are slaves to righteousness (Romans 6:17–18).
-At the cross, the power of sin was broken and in becoming Christians, we are set free from sin’s slavery over us.
+At the cross the power of sin was broken, and, in becoming Christians, we are set free from sin’s mastery over us.
 Therefore, when a Christian sins, it is no longer out of the necessity of his nature, but because he has willfully submitted himself to sin’s dominion (Galatians 5:1).

 Another part of the process of overcoming habitual sin is to change the habits that facilitate it.
 We have to adopt the attitude of Joseph who, when tempted by Potiphar’s wife to come to bed with her, left the room so quickly that he left his cloak in her hands (Genesis 39:15).
 We simply must make every effort to run from the things that tempt us to sin, including access to food if we are given to overeating, and access to pornography if we are tempted to sexual sin.
 Jesus tells us to cut off our hand or pluck out our eye if they “offend” us (Matthew 5:29–30).
-This means removing from our lives anything, even those things close to us, if they tempt us to sin.
+This means removing from our lives the things that tempt us to sin even when those are things we enjoy.
 In short, we have to change the habits that lead to habitual sin.